nordic-institute/X-Road/TRADEMARK.md

 5. You may reference X-ROAD services using the X-ROAD trademark, so long as such references are: (1) truthful, fair, and not misleading, and (2) comply with the agreement and these guidelines.
-6. The trademarks should never be used in a way that could wrongly cause anyone to believe that your products or services are offered, endorsed, or sponsored by NIIS, X-ROAD, or Harmony eDelivery Access.
+6. The trademarks should never be used in a way that could wrongly cause anyone to believe that your products or services are offered, endorsed, or sponsored by NIIS or X-ROAD.
 You must avoid confusion regarding the NIIS products and the trademarks.
 7. You may use the trademarks only as adjectives followed by the appropriate generic noun.
 The trademarks should not be used in the plural or possessive form or as verbs.